Gorgeous White & Black Pinstripe Pattern Fashion FASHION ZOOT WITH VEST $159

-This suit typically consists of a long handed jacket with wide lapels, padded shoulders and high waist, wide legged, tight cuffed pegged trousers worn with a flat crowned wide brimmed hat.
-The men typically had thick duck-tail hair style, thick soled pointed shoes and a long watch chain buckled to their coat going inside their coat side pockets.
+typically consists of a long handed jacket with wide lapels, padded shoulders and high waist, wide legged, tight cuffed pegged trousers worn with a flat crowned wide brimmed hat.
+The men typically paired the suit with accessories such as thick duck-tail hair style, thick soled pointed shoes and a long watch chain buckled to their coat going inside their coat side pockets.
 People who wore these suits also carried them around with some level of attitude which immediately became a social topic and many novels and movies adapted them and projected the dangerous times.
 Much worse it was the same time, when World War II was fought.

 The replica adopted by V&A was based on the famous zoot suit